 An example of Voynich MS text expressed in STA is included in the Figure below.
 The top row includes a short line of writing that was taken from the fifth line of f36v.

-Furthermore, to process STA files directly (e.g. to do statistics on the text) dedicated tools will be needed, because it may be assumed that all existing tools expect to process transliterations with one character per Voynich MS symbol.
-However, in most cases users or analyts are less interested in very large character sets anyway, so a different approach is recommended, for which again see below.
+Furthermore, to process STA files directly (e.g. to do statistics on the text) dedicated tools will be needed, because it may be assumed that all existing user tools expect to process transliterations with one character per Voynich MS symbol.
+However, in most cases users or analysts are less interested in very large character sets anyway, so for processing STA transliteration files a different approach is recommended, for which again see below.

 The combination of files in STA with the right tools will allow users to easily define and create their own transliteration alphabets.
 Just like the files in STA were created from the original transliterations using a piece of software, the same software can be used to convert all transliterations to a user-defined alphabet.
 The tool that I have used for this purpose is called bitrans.
 It is freely available via this web page which provides the source code in C and the user guide.
 The guide includes easy examples.
 The tool uses bi-directinal conversion tables called "rules files", and a great collection of existing rules files is already available (among others) here.